Signal-K/sytizen/Server/README.md

 The build step (`make build`) fails whilst running `pipenv install` during the build of the Docker image.

 `thirdweb-sdk` caused errors on `pipenv install`.
-The output was long and ugly; no resolution has been found, so we are removing this for now.
+The output was long and ugly; but a resolution has been found.
+The problem was the use of the `slim-` base image.
+Switching from `p`ython:3.9.9-slim-bullseye` to `python:3.9.9-bullseye` avoided the problem.

 ### Ventura - Flask default port 5000